If you add 10ml essential oil to 10ml carrier oil – what would be the dilution of the blend?

 Luckily, there are lots of handy dilution charts that show these calculations at a glance.
 Just make sure you’re using a dilution chart from someone who understands what dilution actually means!
-(You’ll find one in How to Blend Essential Oils).
+(You’ll find one in The Little Book of Dilution)

 As the table above shows, someone could easily assume a blend is a 50% dilution (using normal dilution) when it’s actually a 100% dilution using aroma maths!

 Perhaps it’s easier to think about how much to ADD, rather than how much to dilute.
 In other words, it’s easier to say “for every 10ml of carrier oil, add 4 drops of essential oil” rather than “dilute the essential oils to 2%”.